Home: Arduino Classroom

 Why do you need an Arduino Classroom?

 The official Arduino website is located at: www.arduino.cc (yes that is .cc and not a typo).
 With that website and reasonable Google skills you can find everything you could possibly need or want to know about the Arduino – so why do you need the Arduino Classroom?
 Well, if you’ve spent much time wading through the material available on the Internet you’ve seen that it is of varying quality and not well organized to promote stepwise learning.
 What you want is a logical progression for the presentation of information: a great reason to use a series of articles like these and websites like www.arduinoclassroom.com.
-Together they organize the materials for a sensible learning sequence and present labs with tested examples using a hardware projects kit.
+Together they organize the materials for a sensible learning sequence and present labs with tested examples using an affordable hardware projects kit.
 Having this structure helps you move quickly thorough what you need to know and provides you with a base of knowledge and skills that you use to pursue more advanced projects using what you find on the Internet.

 We start assuming nothing on your part.
 This will help both those who really are novices and those who know a bit but can use the review.
 Arduino 101 will teach you how to use a microcontroller ( a tiny computer used to sense and control things).
 You'll get a good introduction to the fundamentals of electronics that you'll need for building projects.
 Arduino 102 will show you how to use Fritzing with the Arduino to take a concept from a breadboard prototype through a schematic design to a printed circuit board.
 Arduino 103 will bring it all together and show you how to build a robot and a data logger.
 When you finish you'll have a solid foundation for more advanced learning about computing and electronics.